Pirqoi ben Baboi: Work

-His driving aspiration was to impose the halakhic hegemony of the Babylonian academies over all Jewish communities, and thereby undermine the diaspora's attachment to Eretz Israel.
-Only the legal code as laid down in the Babylonian Talmud was a reliable basis for practice of the oral law throughout the world.
+His driving aspiration was to impose the halakhic hegemony of the Babylonian academies over all Jewish communities, and thereby undermine the diaspora's attachment to the Land of Israel.
+Only the legal code as laid down in the Babylonian Talmud] was a reliable basis for practice of the Oral Law throughout the world.
 Any custom (minhag) which disagreed with the Babylonian rabbinical canon he considered a "custom of apostasy", which he imagined Edom/Rome had imposed on the Jews of Palestine.

-It has been suspected, in this last regard, that the virulence of his censure stems from anxiety over the rise of the Karaites – some of whose positions had been inflected by Palestinian usage- who refused to accept the oral teachings encoded in Babylonian rabbinical texts.
+It has been suspected, in this last regard, that the virulence of his censure stems from anxiety over the rise of the Karaites – some of whose positions had been inflected by Palestinian usage – who refused to accept the oral teachings encoded in Babylonian rabbinical texts.
 The Karaites, for example, considered fasting on the Sabbath laudable, just as Italian Jews since late antiquity allowed the practice on particular occasions.
 In the latter instance, this may reflect the persistence of a residue of popular Palestinian traditions of piety notwithstanding strictures against the practice issued by authoritative rabbis.

-Pirqoi ben Baboi frowned on any such deviation from what was established Babylonian practice.
+Ben Baboy frowned on any such deviation from what was established Babylonian practice.
 These perceived abuses extended to the scrolls of the Torah produced in Palestine, which, he stated, were written on vellum prepared by Gentiles in disregard for halakhic stipulations on their proper production.

+Ben Baboy's tendentious, polemical work carries on the goal of his teacher Yehuday Gaon, in trying to persuade the Jews of Palestine to adopt the Babylonian customs of the time instead of the Palestinian ones.
+He argues that the Palestinian customs were an attempt at reconstruction made after the Muslim conquests, on the basis of fragmentary sourcing, and therefore not an authentic tradition but a divergent and corrupted one.
+He justifies the Babylonian tradition by placing its founding in the sixth century BCE by distinguished members of the Palestinian community, prior to the destruction of the First Temple, claiming the Babylonians were the true inheritors of the Palestinian tradition in antiquity.

-A fragment of Pirqoi ben Baboi's appears to contain, in the form of a quotation, the earliest extant reference to Pirkei De-Rabbi Eliezer, and plays some role in arguments for dating that work.
+A fragment of Pirqoy ben Baboy's appears to contain, in the form of a quotation, the earliest extant reference to the Pirkei De-Rabbi Eliezer, and plays some role in arguments for dating that work.